ripienaar/free-for-dev/README.md

   * [Divio](https://www.divio.com/) - A platform to manage cloud application deploying only using Docker.
 Available free subscription for development projects.
   * [Koyeb](https://www.koyeb.com) - Koyeb is a developer-friendly serverless platform to deploy apps globally.
 Seamlessly run Docker containers, web apps, and APIs with git-based deployment, native autoscaling, a global edge network, and built-in service mesh and discovery.
 Koyeb provides two nano services to run your apps with its forever-free tier and also sponsors open-source projects with free resources.
   * [Railway](https://railway.app) - Railway is an infrastructure platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.
 3 Projects, 2 Plugins / Project, 2 Evironments / Project, 3 Live Deploys / Environment available for free.
-  * [FlashDrive.io](https://flashdrive.io) - PaaS service similar to Heroku with a Developer-centric approach and all inclusive features.
-Dev Tier is free and perfect to host static assets and staging projects.

 **[⬆ back to top](#table-of-contents)**